christopherwhull/aircraft-dashboard/PYTHON_CONVERSION_SUMMARY.md

-# PowerShell to Python Conversion - Summary
+# AirSquawk PowerShell to Python Conversion - Summary

 All PowerShell command-line utilities have been successfully converted to Python for cross-platform compatibility.